-Microphones originate a considerable amount of programming, whether live or recorded.
+Microphones originate considerable amount a programming, whether live or recorded.
 For the live-tape operation, in which the main announcers work out of the control room, the microphones rank as a minor subsystem.
 There may be one or two located in the control room, one or two located in an announcing booth, and one or more located in each studio that is in operation.
 All of these feed directly to the console and are controlled by it.
-Microphones are low-level must have preamplification. devices.
-SO thev The preamplifiers are generally located in the console itself, although in some cases they are located in a rack.
+Microphones are low-level thev must have preamplification. devices.
+SO preamplifiers are generally located in the console itself, although in some cases they are located in a rack.